Graph Anomaly Detection in Time Series: A Survey: Categorization of G-TSAD Methods

-Series2Graph \cite{boniol2022series2graph} tackles these problems by proposing a novel idea for detecting anomalous sub-graphs with varying sizes in the graphs constructed from time series data.
-More specifically, Series2Graph first extracts sub-sequences (aka time intervals) from the time series using a sliding window technique.
-It then \b{projects} the sub-sequences onto a two-dimensional embedding space.
+Series2Graph \cite{boniol2022series2graph} tackles these problems by proposing a novel idea for detecting anomalous sub-graphs with varying sizes in the graphs, which are constructed from multivariate time-series signals, collected from both industrial and biomedical domains.
+Specifically, Series2Graph first extracts sub-sequences (aka time intervals) from the time series using a sliding window technique.
+It then projects the sub-sequences onto a two-dimensional embedding space.
 The graph is constructed by considering the densest regions in the two-dimensional embedding space, where a notable concentration of projected sub-sequences is observed.
-These dense regions are selected as nodes of the graph.
-These nodes serve as summaries of the repetitive patterns observed in the input data, which indicate normal behavior.
-To create the edges in the graph, Series2Graph considers that the weights of the edges are determined based on the frequency of occurrences of one sub-sequence immediately following another in the input time series.
+These dense regions are selected as nodes, which serve as summaries of the repetitive patterns observed in the data, indicating normal behavior.
+To create the edges, Series2Graph determines the edge weights based on the frequency of occurrences of one sequence immediately following another in the input time series.
 If there is a transition between two nodes, they are connected by an edge; otherwise, no edge is created.
-After constructing the graph, Series2Graph aims to compute the abnormality level of the sub-graphs with varying sizes in the graph using the node degree (aka the number of connected edges to the node) and the edge weights (aka the number of consecutive occurrences of two sub-sequences).
+Series2Graph determines the abnormality level of the sub-graphs using the node degree (aka the number of connected edges to the node) and the edge weights (aka the number of consecutive occurrences of two sequences).